aws-samples/aurora-dsql-samples/python/example_code/psycopg/README.md

 * You must have an AWS account, and have your default credentials and AWS Region configured as described in the [AWS Tools and SDKs Shared Configuration and Credentials Reference Guide](https://docs.aws.amazon.com/credref/latest/refdocs/creds-config-files.html).
 * [Python 3.8.0 or later](https://www.python.org/) - You can verify your Python installation with `python3 -V`
-* AWS Xanadu python SDK is required to run psycopg with Xanadu.
-Following [Xanadu user guide](https://alpha.www.docs.aws.a2z.com/distributed-sql/latest/userguide/accessing-install-sdk.html) for python SDK installation.
+* Aurora DSQL python SDK is required to run psycopg with Aurora DSQL.
+Following [Aurora DSQL user guide](https://alpha.www.docs.aws.a2z.com/distributed-sql/latest/userguide/accessing-install-sdk.html) for python SDK installation.
 [TODO: update the link here with office link when the user guide is released]

 ## Setup test running environment
 1. On local environment, activate python virtual environment by running: